Australian art: Australian impressionists (1885–1900)

 The origins of a distinctly Australian painting tradition is often associated with the Heidelberg School of the late 19th century.
 Named after a camp Tom Roberts and Arthur Streeton established in Heidelberg (then a rural suburb on the outskirts of Melbourne), these painters, together with Frederick McCubbin, Charles Conder and others, began an impressionistic plein air approach to the Australian landscape that remains embedded in Australia's popular consciousness, both in and outside the art world.

 Many of their most famous works depict scenes of pastoral and outback Australia.
 Central themes of their art include manual labour, conquering the land, and an idealisation of the rural pioneer.
 By the 1890s most Australians were city-dwellers, as were the artists themselves, and a romantic view of pioneer life gave great power and popularity to images such as Shearing the Rams.
 In this work Roberts uses formal composition and strong realism to dignify the shearers whilst the relative anonymity of the men and their subdued expressions, elevate their work as the real subject, rather that the specific individuals portrayed.

 In their portrayal of the nobility of rural life, the Heidelberg artists reveal their debt to Millet, Bastien-Lepage and Courbet, but the techniques and aims of the French Impressionists provide more direct inspiration and influenced their actual practise.
 In their early and extremely influential Exhibition of 9 by 5 Impressions of small sketches, their impressionistic programme was clear, as evidenced from their catalogue: "An effect is only momentary: so an impressionist tries to find his place... it has been the object of artists to render faithfully, and thus obtain first records of effects widely differing, and often of very fleeting character."

 Other significant painters associated with the Heidelberg painters were Walter Withers, who won the inaugural Wynne Prize in 1896, and Jane Sutherland, a student of McCubbin.
 Born and raised in Sydney, impressionist John Russell spent much of his career in Europe, where he befriended the likes of Vincent van Gogh and Claude Monet.
 He also wrote letters home to his friend, Tom Roberts, updating him on developments in French impressionism.

-Federation era (1901–1914)
+Federation era and World War I (1901–1918)

 In 1901, the six self-governing Australian colonies federated to form a unified nation.
 Artists such as Hans Heysen and Elioth Gruner built on the Australian landscape tradition of the Heidelberg painters, creating grand, nationalist pastoral landscapes.
 Others moved on to successful careers in London and Paris, such as Rupert Bunny and Hugh Ramsay.